aiogova/Senior-Capstone-Portfolio/README.md

 Once again, I was the sole programmer on my team, while my teammates were in charge of art and sound design.
 We made the project in GameMaker using GML again.
 Because I had already gone through a similar collaborative development process in my game design project, this project allowed me to build upon and refine the skills I had previously developed rather than learning them from scratch.
 I approached communication, collaboration, and time management with greater confidence and professionalism.

 From a technical standpoint, this project further strengthened my programming skills in GameMaker using GML.
 While many of the core concepts were familiar, I was able to apply them more efficiently and thoughtfully, spending less time learning fundamentals and more time improving structure, debugging, and playtesting.
 Overall, this project reinforced and deepened both my technical and interpersonal skills, demonstrating clear growth from my earlier game design experience.

+I included this project because it demonstrates clear growth from my earlier game design experience and shows how I refined skills I had already begun developing.
+This project allowed me to approach collaboration, communication, and programming with greater confidence and professionalism.
+In addition, the project aligns closely with the University of St. Thomas' mission of contributing to the common good by using an interactive medium to promote empathy and understanding around social anxiety.
+Together, these elements make this project a strong representation of both my technical development and my values as a student and creator.